newlinedotco/awesome-fullstack-tutorials/angular/http-client/README.md

 ![post-edit-form](https://github.com/brandiqa/awesome-fullstack-tutorials/blob/master/angular/http-client/images/06-post-edit-form.png?raw=true)

 The Create, Update, Delete operations should sort of work.
 The reason am saying sort of is because the backend server is actually returning fake responses to those requests.
 Nothing has actually changed.
-Later, we'll setup a local JSON server where actual changes will occur when we make those requests.
+Later, we'll set up a local JSON server where actual changes will occur when we make those requests.
 First, let's look at interceptors.

 ### Interceptors - Logging